keenanpayne/keenanpayne.com/posts/freelancing-reboot.md

 What's wrong with working on a single project at a time?

-Do I think client projects are [scarce](/hello-scarcity-mindset/), therefore I better feast while I can?
+Do I think client projects are [scarce](/hello-scarcity-mindset/)?
+Therefore, I better feast while I can?

 How much is required to feast?